 “Together with the new capital recently contributed by our shareholders, the new funds put us in a strong position to meet the growing demand from large cloud, content and enterprise customers in the Asia-Pacific region.”

-AirTrunk opened its two Australian data centres last year – AirTrunk Sydney in September and AirTrunk Melbourne in November.
+AirTrunk opened its two Australian data centers last year – AirTrunk Sydney in September and AirTrunk Melbourne in November.

-The two facilities are set to be the largest independent data centres in the Asia-Pacific region when completed at 90 megawatts and 84 megawatts respectively.
+The two facilities are set to be the largest independent data centers in the Asia-Pacific region when completed at 90 megawatts and 84 megawatts respectively.

-“AirTrunk continues to pursue its ambition to be the leader in hyperscale data centres for the region.”
+“AirTrunk continues to pursue its ambition to be the leader in hyperscale data centers for the region.”

-Khuda adds, “The expansion in Australia will establish AirTrunk as the largest data centre operator in Australia by deployed capacity and we continue to pursue aggressive growth opportunities across the Asia-Pacific region.”
+Khuda adds, “The expansion in Australia will establish AirTrunk as the largest data center operator in Australia by deployed capacity and we continue to pursue aggressive growth opportunities across the Asia-Pacific region.”

-AirTrunk is a hyperscale data centre specialist creating a platform for cloud, content and large enterprise customers across the Asia-Pacific region.
+AirTrunk is a hyperscale data center specialist creating a platform for cloud, content and large enterprise customers across the Asia-Pacific region.

-AirTrunk is a private company that is supposedly well capitalised to fund its development of data centres across Asia Pacific.
+AirTrunk is a private company that is supposedly well capitalised to fund its development of data centers across Asia Pacific.